KirillDariy/Monopoly-Game/README.md

 ![Landing on properties 2](./Promotion/landing-2.png)

 ## I learned how to:
-- Collaborate on a coding project (this was my first coding group project)
+- Collaborate on a coding project
 - Override and paint onto the JFrame directly
 - Parse and organize the data from text files
 - Store data for the information related to the properties